New Jersey Workers’ Compensation Claims

 If a work-related injury or illness renders you permanently disabled and unable to return to any kind of gainful employment, you may be eligible for permanent disability benefits.
 These compensation rates are limited by a maximum and minimum amount maintained by the State.

-If you become totally disabled based on a combination of your workplace injury and conditions that are not work-related, you may still qualify for benefits.
-In cases like this, the employer would be responsible only for the work-related portion of the award, and the State’s Second Injury Fund would pay the portion not related to the individual’s work injury.
+If you become totally disabled based on a combination of your workplace injury and pre-existing conditions that are not work-related, you may still qualify for benefits.
+In these types of workers comp cases, the employer would be responsible only for the work-related portion of the award, and the State’s Second Injury Fund would pay the portion not related to the individual’s work injury.